 Welcome to Thornbury Hamlets in rural North Devon, including the communities of Brendon, Lashbrook, South Wonford, Thornbury and Woodacott.
 We’re a small community – the population of the parish at the 2011 census was 290, living in 120 households.
 As well as agriculture, the Hamlets support a very wide range of service and other businesses – details can be found in our Local Business Directory.
 This is helped by the fact that many properties have fibre optic broadband at up to 300 Mbps available to them.

-The Parish Church of Saint Peter has Norman origins, was rebuilt in the 14th century (dedicated in 1338) and again in the 15th century.
+The Parish Church of Saint Peter has Norman origins, was rebuilt in the 14th century and again in the 15th century.
 It was restored in 1876.
-See the History section for details of the building and graveyard.
-The first Woodacott Methodist Chapel was built in 1833 and the current building dates from 1891.
-Times of church services are available here.
+See the History section for details of the building and graveyard, and of the former Chapel.
+Details of church services are available here.

 We are close to the market town of Holsworthy, which has a Pannier Market and hosts a weekly produce market in the Square on Wednesdays, as well as a range of shops.
 The new out-of-town livestock market is a regional hub.